ogradyc01/GoldenCheetah/Upgrade_v3.2_Troubleshooting_Guide.md

 _What to do:_

-Import the non-converted files manually through "Import from ..." - if this import works fine and the ride/activity get visible in your rides list, just MOVE the file manually to /imports or /downloads sub-directory (to keep the original).
+_Import the non-converted files manually through "Import from ..." - if this import works fine and the ride/activity get visible in your rides list, just MOVE the file manually to /imports or /downloads sub-directory (to keep the original)._

-## Activity files - Invalid Filename for upgrade conversion
+## Activity files - Invalid File name for upgrade conversion

 When importing / downloading a file to GoldenCheetah (before 3.2) the original file type was kept, but the file name was converted following the convention "YYYY_MM_DD_HH_MM_SS.***".
 Since not all original file types do not contain day/time of the activity in their data, this is the way to have a consistent source for this important information across all activity files on GoldenCheetah.
 And it makes sure that the file names are distinct and do not conflict/overlap.

 If - for whatever historic reason - still activities file(s) exist in the athlete's activity folder which DO NOT follow this convention they are NOT considered in the conversion to .JSON + stored in /activities but are reported as erroneous and will stay unchanged in the athlete directory.

-What to do:
+_What to do:_

-Variant a) Rename the file name to follow the required convention (here you have to make sure that date/time are correct) and restart GoldenCheetah to re-check/re-run the upgrade process
+_Variant a) Rename the file name to follow the required convention (here you have to make sure that date/time are correct) and restart GoldenCheetah to re-check/re-run the upgrade process_

-Variant b) Try to import the file into GoldenCheetah again using manual "Import from ..." - the import creates the .JSON in /activities.
-If the import is SUCCESSFUL we recommend to MOVE the file manually to /imports or /downloads sub-directory (to keep the original).
+_Variant b) Try to import the file into GoldenCheetah again using manual "Import from ..." - the import creates the .JSON in /activities.
+If the import is SUCCESSFUL we recommend to MOVE the file manually to /imports or /downloads sub-directory (to keep the original)._

 ## Files cannot not be moved to the sub-folders

 Depending on OS/File Source/... there are cases where a file cannot be moved the the sub-folder, or the file can be moved, but the source file cannot be deleted - so the upgrade process reports errors.

+_What to do: _

-What to do: Check the files and errors - as they are reported in the upgrade log.
+_Check the files and errors - as they are reported in the upgrade log.
 In case a file is properly moved, but cannot be deleted - make a backup copy of the file to another place (just in case) and remove the file manually.
 If the file could neither be copied nor moved - check the file properties - and the type of file.
-Depending if you still need the file / or it was a file not required by GoldenCheetah any more (make a backup copy as well) and delete.
+Depending if you still need the file / or it was a file not required by GoldenCheetah any more (make a backup copy as well) and delete. _

 _Note: The responsibility if a file is required or not / if you delete it is totally yours. - Sorry - please use the information given here to make your decision_